 Countryfile Ramble for BBC Children in Need: how to organise or join a Ramble and how to donate

-This year's Countryfile Ramble for BBC Children in Need is taking place in October 2019.
+This year's Countryfile Ramble for BBC Children in Need is taking place in October 2023.
 Our Countryfile Ramble guide explains how to organise your own Ramble with a selection of walking routes, plus how to donate and buy your Countryfile Ramble hat.

 When are the BBC Countryfile Rambles taking place?

-This year’s Countryfile Ramble for Children in Need is taking place in October 2019.
+This year's Countryfile Ramble for Children in Need is taking place in October 2023.
 Join thousands of people donning their walking boots to make a difference this autumn.

-The ramble will include a number of walks led by Countryfile presenters, but people of all ages and abilities are encouraged to go on their own rambles to help raise money for BBC Children in Need.
+The Ramble will include a number of walks led by Countryfile presenters, but people of all ages and abilities are encouraged to go on their own rambles to help raise money for BBC Children in Need.

-Our Countryfile Ramble guide explains how to organise your own Ramble, with a selection of routes to help you plan your own walk, and how to donate to BBC Children in Need.
+Our Countryfile Ramble guide explains how to organise your own Ramble – with a selection of routes to help you plan your own walk – and how to donate to BBC Children in Need.

 BBC Countryfile presenter Ramble special

-For the fifth annual Countryfile Ramble for BBC Children in Need, the team head out across the UK joined by viewers and some inspirational youngsters who’ve been helped by the charity.
+For the annual Countryfile Ramble for BBC Children in Need, the Countryfile team head out across the UK joined by viewers and some inspirational youngsters who’ve been helped by the charity.
 They celebrate the beauty of our countryside while raising vital funds for the cause.

 How to ramble for BBC Children in Need

-Our step-by-step guide to organising your own ramble
+Our step-by-step guide to organising your own Ramble

 Plot your route